sheltermanager/asm3/src/static/pages/manual/_sources/faq.txt

 * They aren't relevant to someone browsing an animal bio online.

-* ASM scales down incoming pictures for the web, that assuming any pictures you upload are always going to be photos of animals.
+* ASM scales down incoming pictures for the web, assuming any pictures you upload are always going to be photos of animals.
 This means smaller text on documents you scan as JPEG will become unreadable.